Rodney Eid Sets a New Guinness World Record at Sea in a Heartfelt Tribute to the UAE, Dedicated to Children's Education

 Throughout the 24+ hour performance, Eid dedicated every beat to the UAE's spirit of resilience, unity, and generosity.
 As the set reached its emotional finale, Eid closed with his original song, 'I Feel At Home', written as a musical tribute to the Emirates.
 The performance concluded with the UAE National Anthem echoing across the sea - a symbolic moment that marked both the end of the record attempt and the artist's deep appreciation for the country.

 The world record also served a greater humanitarian purpose.
-Eid partnered with Dubai Cares to launch 'Beats for Brighter Futures', a fundraising campaign supporting children's education globally.
+Eid is supporting Dubai Cares through "Beats for Brighter Futures," a fundraising campaign dedicated to children's education globally.
 Through this initiative, Rodney aims to use music not only to entertain, but to expand access to learning opportunities for underprivileged children.

 "This achievement is dedicated to the UAE and to every child whose future deserves light and hope," Eid added.
 "The Emirates taught me the meaning of opportunity, and I want to pay that forward."